David Montgomery (American football): Recruiting

-Despite a record-breaking high school career, Montgomery was only lightly recruited to continue his football career in college.
-He was only recruited by Miami (OH), Ball State, Buffalo, and Iowa State.
+Despite a record-breaking high school career, Montgomery was lightly recruited to continue his football career in college.
+He was recruited by Miami (OH), Ball State, Buffalo, and Iowa State.
 He eventually committed to the Cyclones.

 College career

 2016 season

 As a true freshman in 2016, Montgomery played in all 12 games and started the final four contests.
 He led the team in rushing with 563 yards, averaging 5.2 yards per carry.
 This was good enough to be the second-best freshman performance in school history.
 In his second career start he rushed 169 yards on 24 carries to defeat Kansas.
-He was named Big 12 Newcomer of the Week for that performance.
+He was named Big 12 Conference Newcomer of the Week for that performance.
 He finished the season with 141 yards rushing and 45 yards receiving against West Virginia.

-At the conclusion of the season Montgomery was named to the honorable mention Freshman All-America team by Campus Insiders.
+At the conclusion of the season Montgomery was named to the honorable mention Freshman All-American team by Campus Insiders.

 2017 season

-Montgomery's break out season was in 2017.
+Montgomery's breakout season was in 2017.
 He led the Cyclones in rushing yards and yards from scrimmage with 1,095 and 1,383 respectively.
 He finished second in the Big 12 in rushing yards and touchdowns behind only Justice Hill.
 Montgomery led the nation in forced missed tackles with 104, breaking the previous record of 89 set by Dalvin Cook.
 Against Iowa he ran for 113 yards, rushed for a touchdown, and had 53 yards on receptions.
 In an upset win at #3 Oklahoma, Montgomery ran for 55 yards and a touchdown and caught 7 passes for 89 yards.
 He had a career day against Texas Tech rushing for 164 yards on 28 attempts, averaging 5.9 yards per play.
-Montgomery had a three straight 100 yard performances against West Virginia, Oklahoma State, and Baylor with 115, 105, and 144 yards respectively including three touchdowns against the Cowboys.
+Montgomery had a third straight 100 yard performance against West Virginia, Oklahoma State, and Baylor with 115, 105, and 144 yards respectively including three touchdowns against the Cowboys.

 Montgomery received multiple accolades at the end of the regular season.
 He was named a first-team All-American by Pro Football Focus as well as consensus first-team All-Big 12.